RealHR1/AutoJoinZoomClasses/README.md

-**Zoom Auto Class Join Bot v1.2**
+Zoom Auto Class Join Bot v1.2

-To run this bot, you need these python libraries: os requests time pandas datetime subprocess sys
+To run this bot, you need libraries listed in requirements.txt

+Note: Make sure zoom is running before starting this program.

 This works on windows only.
 You may be able to modify the code and get it to work on linux but I have not tried it.